drisskhattabi6/Obstacle-Detection-with-Alert-System-for-Visually-Impaired/README.md

 9. **Stop FFmpeg**: If needed, the `Stop FFmpeg` node can be triggered to stop FFmpeg from processing the video.

 This flow is designed to handle both image and video input, process them with FFmpeg, make predictions via an HTTP request, and output the result as both text and audio.
-Let me know if you need any adjustments or explanations on specific parts!

 ### Troubleshooting